 Dry eye syndrome is a common condition in which there is a deficiency in the quality and/or quantity of tears produced by the eyes.
-Tears perform an important function for the eye in keeping it clean, lubricated, providing nutrition and establishing a smooth surface to refract light and provide clear vision.
+Tears perform many important functions for the eye including cleaning, lubrication, providing nutrition and maintaining a smooth surface to refract light and provide clear vision.
 A healthy tear film contains a complex balance of water, salts, mucin, and oils produced by glands on the eye and eyelids.
 If any of these components are out of balance, dry eye symptoms can occur.

 Typical symptoms of dry eye include dry or gritty sensation, scratchiness, itching, burning, pain, eyelid heaviness, intermittent blurred vision and intermittent tearing.
-Symptoms are usually worse later in the day, with prolonged use of the eyes and in conditions of heat, wind and low humidity.
+Symptoms are usually worse later in the day, during prolonged use of the eyes, and in conditions of heat, wind and low humidity.

-Many patients with dry eye syndrome complain of intermittent tearing.
+Many patients with dry eye syndrome complain of intermittent tearing and watery eyes.
 Normally the lids produce a small amount of tears to keep the eyes lubricated and healthy.
-If this baseline tearing is of poor quality or of insufficient quantity to keep the eyes healthy, a message will be sent to the brain to cause a reflex flow of tears from the main lacrimal gland.
-This is usually a large volume of watery tears that may not provide adequate lubrication.
-In other cases, the eyes may attempt to make up for poor quality tears with an increased quantity of tears.
-In either case, artificial lubricants can help decrease the tearing.
+If this baseline tearing is of poor quality or insufficient quantity to keep the eyes healthy, a message will be sent to the brain to cause a reflex flow of tears from the main lacrimal gland.
+This reflex tearing results in a large volume of watery tears that accumulate in the eye or even run down the cheek.
+These symptoms may seem counterintuitive, but to prevent the watering, one must treat the dryness that triggers it.

-Dry eye syndrome is rarely a serious problem, but it is almost always a nuisance.
-Treatment initially begins with artificial lubricants, usually drops given 3 to 6 times a day.
+Dry eye syndrome has a wide range of severity and in some instances may be sight threatening.
+Treatment initially begins with artificial lubricants, usually drops, given 2 to 6 times a day.

 Associated Eye Care offers a wide variety of drops, gels, ointments and vitamins for dry eye therapy.
-These are available for purchase in our optical shops and our online store – AEC Online Marketplace.
+These are available for purchase in our optical shops as well as the AEC Online Marketplace.

 Associated Eye Care is proud to offer a series of meibography and tear film imaging technologies including LipiView.
-These non-invasive diagnostic test that captures live images of the patient’s tear film and measures lipid content and quality.
+These non-invasive diagnostic tests capture live images of your tear film and measure lipid content and quality.
 The meibomian (oil) glands of the eyelids are also imaged to assess their anatomy and function.
-These tests will allow your Associated Eye Care doctor to help determine if you should undergo the LipiFlow treatment or other tear therapies.
+These tests will allow your doctor to determine if you may benefit from LipiFlow treatment or other tear therapies.

-Associated Eye Care is proud to offer LipiFlow.
-This revolutionary treatment is now available to patients who suffer with dry eye.
-Find relief for up to nine months with just a single treatment, Lipiflow may provide relief for over a year.
-LipiFlow delivers controlled heat to the inner layer of the eyelid and exerts gentle pressure to release lipids or oils from blocked Meibomian glands.
+LipiFlow is a revolutionary treatment that is now available to patients who suffer from dry eye.
+With just a single treatment, Lipiflow may provide relief for over a year.
+LipiFlow delivers controlled heat to the inner layer of the eyelid and exerts gentle pressure to release lipids or oils from blocked meibomian glands.
 It treats both upper and lower eyelids at the same time, without causing damage to other delicate tissues and structures within the eye.
 The treatment takes only 12 minutes and is pain free.
-By unlocking the glands with the revolutionary thermal pulsation technology, the body can resume its natural production of oil and keep the eyes lubricated.
+By unblocking the glands with this revolutionary thermal pulsation technology, the body can resume its natural production of oil and keep the eyes lubricated.

 We are proud to be a TearLab Accredited Dry Eye Center.